-Then Bromberg put the tombstone it in a crate and shipped it off to Phillips at the Pentagon.
-“There were rumors all over the industry that COBOL was dying,” as Grace Hopper later recalled.
+Then Bromberg put the tombstone in a crate and shipped it off to Phillips at the Pentagon.
+“There were rumours all over the industry that COBOL was dying,” as Grace Hopper later recalled.

 60 years later, the tombstone is sitting in the Computer History Museum in Mountain View, California, and COBOL still runs the world.